Bin-Chen-Lab/GPS/Tutorial/HCC/README.md

 ### Step 2.
 Prepare the disease signature

+Optional:
+- Run octad_HCC_signature.R to generate DZSIG__HCC.csv using our OCTAD package
+- Code maybe be modified to create other disease signatures

 Place the file `DZSIG__HCC.csv` into the `input/` folder.

 - `DZSIG__HCC` refers to the HCC disease signature